 The old train that was supposed to leave at 8:30 finally said goodbye to the train station an hour later.
 I was a bit frustrated that I’m wasting my time when I only have one day to spend at Ayutthaya.
 That was one of the first (and many to come) patience tests that Asia put me through.
 Sometimes you just need to let go the things that are frustrating you but are out of your control.
 I know that’s easier said than done, but Asia was a great mentor that made me actually start applying that in my life.

 Around 10 rolling fields and a couple of provincial cities later, I saw the conductor entering the wagon just to tell me that we’re approaching Ayutthaya.
-That was a really amazing guest, as I was the only tourist riding in the third class.
+That was a really amazing gesture, as I was the only tourist riding in the third class.
 It’s people like that conductor and their simple gestures that make you feel you’re never alone even when you’re traveling solo.

 What to do after arriving?